-I’m really looking forward to our first global gathering of industry leaders in December, which is called Voices.
-We’re going to do just that in London and it’s the first time we’re bringing together the industry in this way.
-We want to create the opportunity for the industry to interact and connect and this is going to be one of the best ways that they can do that in person.
+Kenneth Richard: Right, no question.
+Anything you’re looking forward to this year, after the launch of this issue?
+Imran Amed: I’m really looking forward to our global gathering of industry leaders in December, Voices.
+We love to create the opportunity for the industry to interact and connect and this is one of the best ways that they can do that in person.

-Thanks for the time, Imran, and looking forward to hearing more Voices.
+Kenneth Richard: Thanks for the time, Imran, and looking forward to hearing more Voices.
+Imran Amed: Thanks, Kenneth.

 Zeen is a next generation WordPress theme.
 It’s powerful, beautifully designed and comes with everything you need to engage your visitors and increase conversions.